Mikeflames/pdc_ceph_files/report.rst

               * off – the offset to start reading from in the object

        * Returns :
-            the number of bytes read on success, negative error code on failure.
+            the number of bytes read on success, negative error code on failure

 * int rados_setxattr(rados_ioctx_tio, constchar*o, constchar*name, constchar*buf, size_tlen)
 Set an extended attribute on an object.

          * Parameters
                  * io – the context in which xattr is set
                  * o – name of the object
                  * name – which extended attribute to set
                  * buf – what to store in the xattr
                  * len – the number of bytes in buf
          * Returns
-                    0 on success, negative error code on failure
+                 * 0 on success, negative error code on failure

 * intrados_getxattr(rados_ioctx_tio, constchar*o, constchar*name, char*buf, size_tlen)
 Get the value of an extended attribute on an object.

 	   * Parameters
                   * io – the context in which the attribute is read
                   * o – name of the object
                   * name – which extended attribute to read
                   * buf – where to store the result
                   * len – the size of buf in bytes
            * Returns
-                       length of xattr value on success, negative error code on failure.
+                  * length of xattr value on success, negative error code on failure.